 Most brands would kill for this sort of instant recognition value of Tiffany & Co.'s robin's egg blue and that tiny box.
 As Bernd H. Schmitt wrote in his 1999 book 'Experiential Marketing', 'it has happened more than once that someone has put a gift, bought elsewhere, into a Tiffany box in order to enhance its value.'

 The Tiffany design studio at the Union Square store taken in 1887

-But how did just a little turquoise-coloured cardboard box become the cubic embodiment of every girl's material dreams and desires?
+But how did just a little turquoise-colored cardboard box become the cubic embodiment of every girl's material dreams and desires?
 It was Charles Lewis Tiffany who was passionate about the finer things in life as well as finding the most beautiful diamonds in the world, who had started the legacy of Tiffany’s packaging.
 Tiffany began his empire with a 'stationery and fancy goods' store at 259 Broadway in New York thanks to a $ 1,000 loan from his father.
 It would not be long until the classic Tiffany packaging and its jewelry gained global recognition.

 Some say Tiffany chose its signature blue to reflect the popularity of the turquoise jewelry then in vogue, but nobody knows for sure.
 What is certain is that the shade became an instant identification mark for Tiffany—and as a result also for finest jewelry in the business.